 The Cooper & Fry series is now published by Little, Brown in the UK and by the Witness Impulse imprint of HarperCollins in the USA.
 In addition to publication in the US, Canada, Australia and New Zealand, translation rights in the series have so far been sold in sixteen languages - French, German, Dutch, Italian, Swedish, Danish, Finnish, Norwegian, Spanish, Portuguese, Russian, Czech, Romanian, Bulgarian, Japanese and Hebrew.

-A new standalone novel Drowned Lives was published in August 2019, set in South Staffordshire and with a historical theme.
+A standalone novel Drowned Lives was published in August 2019, set in South Staffordshire and with a historical theme.

 While